 Bank First Today

-On January 23, 2019, Bank First announced the signing of an Agreement and Plan of Merger with Partnership Community Bancshares, Inc., parent company of Partnership Bank, a Wisconsin state-chartered bank.
-This merger solidifies Bank First's position as the third largest publicly traded bank headquartered in Wisconsin with assets to be in excess of $2.1 billion post-close.
-With the addition of four new offices, the bank's valued customers will have access to an increased lending capacity, a wider range of products and services, an expanded branch network, and a larger team of bankers dedicated to providing superior financial solutions that are value driven.
+On July 12, 2019, Bank First closed on its merger with Partnership Community Bancshares, Inc. making Bank First the third largest publicly traded bank headquartered in Wisconsin.
+With the addition of four new offices, customers have access to an increased lending capacity, a wider range of products and services, an expanded branch network, and a larger team of bankers dedicated to providing superior financial solutions that are value driven.
 Bank First employs approximately 273 full-time equivalent staff and has been consistently named one of the best banks to work by American Banker.

 As Bank First looks to the future, it will continue to focus on its relationship-based model of community banking and expanding its reach throughout the State of Wisconsin.
 The bank will continue to expand through organic growth and in the form of de novo branches and strategic acquisitions in the coming years and is excited for the opportunity to provide superior products and services to a larger base.